5 Common Mistakes To Avoid In Financial Translations

-For the best quality financial translations, you should invest time in creating a detailed and clear instruction for your translators.
-You should consider putting the following information on your instructions:
+For the best quality financial translation services, you should invest time in creating detailed and clear instructions for your translators.
+You should consider putting the following information in your instructions:

-- Terminology and Glossary – Lists of terms or words you want your translators using throughout the translations to guarantee the accuracy and consistency of the whole documents.
+- Terminology and Glossary – Lists of terms or words you want your translators to use throughout the translations to guarantee the accuracy and consistency of the whole document.

 - Other notes – Additional important information depending on the content of your documents.

 CAT Tools is a powerful tool that is usually used during the financial translation services process to guarantee the consistency of a translation as well as reduce your costs.
 They also provide a bilingual display allowing translators to check the numbers and letters more conveniently.
 Thus, with documents requiring such high accuracy as financial documents, the use of CAT Tools is highly recommended.